Critics, experts cite serious doubts about MSNBC star Joy Reid’s claim that hackers planted homophobic slurs on her blog

 Reid also told Mediaite that she has “notified federal law enforcement officials of the breach,” but MSNBC did not respond when asked which authorities were notified.

 The Justice Department has a longstanding rule not to confirm or deny the existence of any investigations.
-When reached for comment, the Justice Department referred Fox News to the office of the Southern District of New York, which did not immediately respond.
+When reached for comment, the Justice Department referred Fox News to the office of the Southern District of New York, which declined comment.

 Greenwald has a theory on why most of Reid’s critics are from conservative-leaning news organizations, while mainstream outlets including CNN and The New York Times haven’t touched it.